Who We Are

 Attendance by insurance company employees is both wanted and appreciated.
 Your perspective on issues is valuable to the discussions.
 Insurance companies attending the conference benefit by discovering firsthand items of importance to agents, including items that may lead to national filings.

-Alabama, Colorado, Georgia, Illinois, Indiana, Iowa, Kansas, Michigan, Minnesota, Missouri, Nebraska, New York, North Dakota, Oklahoma, South Dakota, Texas, West Virginia, Wisconsin and Wyoming.
+Alabama, Colorado, Georgia, Illinois, Indiana, Iowa, Kansas, Michigan, Minnesota, Missouri, Nebraska, New York, North Dakota, Oklahoma, Pennsylvania, South Dakota, Texas, West Virginia, Wisconsin and Wyoming.

 The Mid-America Insurance Conference shall serve the American agency system as a forum for discussion on topics of property and casualty insurance coverages, rules, forms, and other technical matters.
 It shall seek to provide positive and pro-active improvements in these areas.